ElasticMint/website/drafts/what-is-bespoke-software.md

 - Made-to-measure - the materials and the cut are tailored based on a single fitting
 - Bespoke - garments are made through a series of fittings

-Translating this into software, we can think of 'made-to-measure' being like the Waterfall development process, where we get the requirements up-front, build the software and then deliver it.
+Translating this into software, we can think of 'made-to-measure' as being like a fixed-scope, Waterfall development process, where we get the requirements up-front, build the software and then deliver it.
 This process does not cater for any changes to the original specification.

 I see bespoke software development as an iterative process, requiring an intimate understanding of the problem and a strong relationship between the developer and the customer.
 If we start by delivering a minimal viable product, customers get to use the software as soon as it is ready - to try it out for size so to speak.
 Through a series of iterations and feedback, we can amend, add and remove features until we have software that works as we want it.

 As with tailoring, the bespoke software may take a little longer to produce and require a little more active involvement of the customer during production, but the result is something that is precisely the right fit.